 1 or 2 tsp Lemon juice

-1. Wash sago till water becomes clear, as mentioned above.
+1. Wash sago till the water becomes clear, as mentioned above.

 2. Soak sago overnight, as explained above.

-3. In a wide bottomed pan ( kadhai ), put oil and cook potatoes in it till light brown in colour.
+3. In a wide bottomed pan ( kadhai ), put oil and cook potatoes in it until light brown in colour.